 Gender diversity is crucial to any workplace.
-It is already known that the tech industry only has 17% of their roles filled by women, so it is clear that they need to improve on their gender diversity.
+It is already known that the tech industry only has 19% of roles are filled by women, so it is clear that the industry needs to improve on gender diversity.
 Tackling gender diversity will hopefully break industry stereotypes, identify the importance of female role models, encourage more girls to study STEM subjects and show businesses the importance and benefits of gender diversity.

 Gender diversity benefits all businesses because it provides them with a wider talent pool.
 Having a variety of talents in your business can provide a vast difference to productivity and your bottom line.
 Men and women have different viewpoints, ideas and insights which allows for better problem solving and an increase in business performance.
 These differences can also help increase innovation and creativity and help businesses to seize new opportunities and challenge gender stereotypes.
 Another benefit of having a gender diverse business is that it attracts a diverse customer base which you can communicate with effectively.
 Gender diversity also helps businesses retain and attract talented women.
 Females look for employers who have a strong diverse company as it is important to them that they receive equal benefits from their job.